tienduy-nguyen/django-web/real-estate-linux/cheetSheetProject.md

 #### Create Model

-- Pre-install to connect with postgresql
+- Pre-install (in virtual enviroment) to connect with postgresql

   ```bash
   $ pip3 install psycopg2